 A complete guide to Tokyo, Japan

 Oh my gosh, I am so excited for you to explore Tokyo.
-Like I am actually quite envious right now that you are planning / considering a trip to Tokyo because I had the adventure of a lifetime here.
+In fact, I am actually quite envious right now that you are planning or even just considering a trip to Tokyo because I had the adventure of a lifetime here.

-I’m feeling super nostalgic over my time in Tokyo and I’ve only been gone 2 hours…
+I’m feeling super nostalgic about my time in Tokyo and I’ve only been gone two hours…

 Tokyo really isn’t your average Asian destination.

-Whilst most Asian cities i’ve previously been too will have one hot, sweaty and playing sardines on public transport, Tokyo is way ahead of the game.
-Their efficiently running and extensive infrastructure delivers you from one end of this large city to the other without a bead of sweat (the metro is lot more spacious than the London underground and has air conditioning).
+Whilst most Asian cities I’ve previously been too will have you hot, sweaty and like sardines in a tin on public transport, Tokyo is way ahead of the game.
+Their efficiently running and extensive infrastructure delivers you from one end of this large city to the other without a bead of sweat; the Metro is lot more spacious than the London underground and has air conditioning.
 It’s quite amazing to experience.

-People were honestly queuing nicely to get on the metro… without instruction.
-Even the noise that sounds when the metro doors are about to close, sounds like you are in some kind of Disney film.
+People were honestly queuing nicely to get on the Metro, without instruction.
+The noise that sounds when the Metro doors are about to close sounds like you are a Disney film.